David-VTUK/CKA-StudyGuide/LabGuide/Part-6-Storage.md

 *   Azure Disk
 *   Etc

-Ensure it is capable of bein both read and written to.
+Ensure it is capable of being both read and written to.

 **<span style="text-decoration:underline;">Lab 2 - Modify PV</span>**